-The number immediately after the trim allows you to change the sensitivity of each click of trim.
+• The number immediately after the trim allows you to change the sensitivity of each click of trim.
 A value of 1 is very fine and a value of 10 is very rough.
-There are few servos that can actually resolve a value of 3 or less.
-A value of less than 3 may require a significant number of click to make large change in trim.
+There are few servos that can actually resolve a value less than three.
+A value less than 3 may require a significant number of click to make large changes in trim.
 The radio ships with a factory default of 5 for all trims.
 This template changes the default setting to 3 for all trims.